-One of the greatest stories shared in Saints Volume 1: The Standard of Truth tells the story of David Whitmer and how he comes in contact with Joseph Smith.
+One of the greatest stories shared in Saints Volume 1: The Standard of Truth tells the story of David Whitmer and how he came in contact with Joseph Smith.

 David was a friend of Oliver Cowdery and was excited to learn about the work Joseph was doing on the translation of the plates.
 They would often talk about the gold plates, and Oliver would write to David about the translation process.